bbc/gel/src/components/search.md

 Here is the basic workflow for using search, with actions/behaviours specific to global search marked as such:

 1. Click the search button in the [**Masthead**](../masthead) → the search region is revealed and the search input is focused. (_global search only_)
 2. Type inside the search field → If suggestions are available, they populate the suggestions region, and it is revealed.
-For screen reader users, the presence of suggestions (and the number available) is announced.
+For screen reader users, the presence of suggestions (and the number available) is announced via the live region.
 3. Click on the submit button → The user is taken to the search page (https://search.bbc.co.uk/search)
 4. Click on a suggestion → The user is taken to that suggestion's permalink
-5. Click on the close ('X') button → the search region is hidden and the Masthead's search button is regains keyboard focus (_global search only_)
+5. Click on the close ('X') button → the search region is hidden and the Masthead's search button regains keyboard focus (_global search only_)

 ### Animating the suggestions region